kristingmunder/RedCapHealthFair/README.md

   request](https://github.com/umdocsmedit/RedCapHealthFair/blob/master/docs/pull_request.md) to your
   forked repository
 - Pull down any changes from your repository to your local machine
+- Setup your python environement
+    - If you decide to use virtual environment:
+	    - `mkvirtualenv rchf` - this will make a new virtual environment called rchf (REDCap HealthFair), you'll only need to do this the first time, afterward you can simply use: `workon rchf`
+	- This is also a one time thing to ensure you have all the requirements for python installed `python -m pip install -r requirements.txt`
 - Synchronize your current version with MedIT Test Project, by uploading your data dictionary to REDCap
     - `python ./scripts/upload.py`